We are talking about a fairly common situation, which can indicate hormonal changes or allergies.

 There are many causes of nipple pain, some as simple as an allergy to laundry detergent or an ill-fitting bra.

-Nipple pain is also common in women who are menstruating, pregnant, or breastfeeding.
+Nipple pain is also joint in women who are menstruating, pregnant or breastfeeding.

-There are more serious causes of nipple pain, such as infections and cancer, so it is important to see a doctor for proper diagnosis and treatment.
+There are more severe causes of nipple pain, such as infections and cancer, so it is essential to see a doctor for proper diagnosis and treatment.